-I’ve been a GMHBA private health insurance member since 2004 and in this review I describe why I think they’re the best low cost quality private health fund in Australia.
+I’ve been a GMHBA private health insurance member for many years and in this review I describe why I think they’re the best low cost quality private health fund in Australia.

 Geelong Medical and Hospital Benefits Association was established in 1927 by a group of Victorian workers to protect themselves, their families and their workmates from unexpected medical expenses.